mernakhaled/testinggithub/README.md

 # testinggithub
-Testing Github for remote Github Repositories
+Testing Github for remote Github Repositories'
+I have modified this file for updating remote.